Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

 \subsubsection{Motivation}

 PM aims to quantify the level of privacy leakage regarding $x$ caused by $x^*$, or in other words, it measures the dissimilarity between $x$ and $x^*$ in terms of human perception.
-However, common distance metrics like MSE fail to serve as an effective PM.
-These metrics are designed to only ensure high similarity between two inputs when their values are low.
-Unfortunately, the opposite conclusion does not always hold true.
-Consider Figure \ref{example_for_metric_shortcoming}, where seemingly indistinguishable images to the human eye are deemed significantly different by MSE.
-Consequently, employing MSE may cause pseudo-privacy protections, highlighting the need for a better privacy metric.
+However, common distance metrics such as MSE fall short as an effective PM.
+In detail, for common metrics, high similarity scores ensure perceptual equivalence, but low scores do not guarantee perceptual differences.
+Consider Figure \ref{example_for_metric_shortcoming}, where seemingly indistinguishable images to human eyes are deemed significantly different by MSE.
+Consequently, relying on MSE risks pseudo-privacy protection.
+This necessitates a PM that better reflects human perceptual thresholds for privacy leakage.